Workflows¶

 Setting up SSL/TLS for GSA¶

-Enabling SSL/TLS for the the web interface (GSA) requires generating a private key and public certificate, and adjusting the gsa
+Enabling SSL/TLS for the the web interface (GSA) requires generating a private key and public certificate.
+By default a self signed certificate is generated automatically.
+To provide an own certificate the following steps are necessary.

 As of September 2020, the maximum validity period for publicly trusted SSL/TLS certificates is 398 days.
 An expiration date of more than 397 days is not valid and may cause some browsers to block the connection.
 OpenSSL can be used to generate the private key and certificate: